PEXANE2/azure-docs.tr-tr/articles/aks/istio-install.md

 ### <a name="add-grafana-secret"></a>Grafana gizli dizisi Ekle

-`REPLACE_WITH_YOUR_SECURE_PASSWORD` Belirteci parolanızla değiştirin ve aşağıdaki komutları çalıştırın:
+@No__t-0 belirtecini parolanızla değiştirin ve aşağıdaki komutları çalıştırın:

 #### <a name="macos-linux"></a>MacOS, Linux